Zagreb Public Transport

 Not part of the Zagreb public transport network but undoubtedly of interest to visitors is the hop-on, hop-off Zagreb City Tour tourist bus.
 There are five tours a day, with the starting point Palmoticeva ulica 2, just east of the central square Trg ban Jelacic.
 Tickets cost €20 for adults and €8 for children aged 6 to 13.
 (Kids 5 and under go free.)

-The bus tours a circular route, going to locations such as Zrinjevac park, Mimara Museum and Miragoj Cemetary, amongst other places.
+The bus tours a circular route, going to locations such as Zrinjevac Park, Mimara Museum and Miragoj Cemetery, amongst other places.

 Tourist Train